 Yes, yes and yes!
-Of course you should include links to the company social media platforms such as LinkedIn, Facebook, Instagram, etc. This is a no-brainer.
+You should include links to the company social media platforms such as LinkedIn, Facebook, Instagram, etc. This is a no-brainer.
 But some companies let their employees link to their own private accounts as well.
 That can make sense in some types of jobs and companies.
 But generally, you want to promote your business in a company email signature.
 The social media links can bring more traffic to your company website, get you more followers, and ultimately even more conversions.
 All in all, it is simply a good idea to make it easy for your contacts to get to know your company better (and maybe become a follower).

 You might find this interesting: How to get more followers via the email signature.

 It can get quite heavy (both for your recipient and the email program itself) if your full email signature (with logo, images, links, and marketing campaigns) is included in all emails.
 That’s why you should create alternative signatures to choose from when necessary.
-For example, in a longer correspondence where your recipient has already seen your full signature, it might be beneficial to have a pared down version or more basic version of the complete signature.
+For example, in a longer correspondence where your recipient has already seen your full signature, it might be beneficial to have a pared-down version or a more basic version of the complete signature.
 In this way, you’re still benefitting from branding components such as your corporate logo without overwhelming the reader.

 It’s a simple yet important question: Do you let employees decide on their own how they sign off (i.e., Best Regards, Yours Sincerely, With Love…)?
 You might argue that it depends on the situation and the relationship between sender and recipient.
-There really is no right or wrong answer, but consider using a “dynamic sign-off,” with a drop-down menu providing a number of templates with different sign-off options.
+There really is no right or wrong answer, but consider using a “dynamic sign-off,” with a drop-down menu providing some templates with different sign-off options.

 We cannot recommend this enough!
-With a campaign banner you can highlight news about your company, link to your blog, tell you audience about an upcoming event or fair you will attend, and so much more!
+With a campaign banner, you can highlight news about your company, link to your blog, tell your audience about an upcoming event or fair you will attend, and so much more!
 Email signature campaigns are very effective and can drive more traffic to your website.
 A professional campaign is a great way to support your overall brand.
 A company logo is nice, but actively leveraging your email signature for marketing purposes is even better.

 Take a look at these email signature campaign examples.

-Some of our favorite email signatures master the ability to play on the traditional purpose of an email signature (the contact details) in a surprising, funny, understated way that entails something new and exciting.
-In can be in the form of an image, infographic, a video, or a message that leaves the reader with a smile on the face – and maybe a hunger to know more about you!
+Some of our favourite email signatures master the ability to play on the traditional purpose of an email signature (the contact details) in a surprising, funny, understated way that entails something new and exciting.
+It can be in the form of an image, infographic, a video, or a message that leaves the reader with a smile on the face – and maybe a hunger to know more about you!

 It is always a good idea to centrally manage email signatures if there are more than 10 employees.
-First of all, you will avoid having to think about whether the email signatures ALWAYS look consistent and professional on different platforms.
+First of all, you will avoid thinking about whether the email signatures ALWAYS look consistent and professional on different platforms.
 Second, you will have access to a world of opportunities and powerful analytical tools.
 This includes data tracking (openings, clicks, etc.), geo-tracking (measure and target content according to where your recipient is located), send-on-behalf-of signatures, management of different signatures to different employee groups, campaign banners, planning of marketing campaigns (to roll out ahead across the company on set dates), and so much more.

 And this is exactly what you can do with Xink.
 Explore our platform.

-Xink is one of the world’s leading cloud-based platforms for central management of company email signatures.
+Xink is one of the world’s leading cloud-based platforms for the central management of company email signatures.
 We know everything there is to know about email signatures.
 So if you’ve got questions or need guidance in using Xink, we are here for you.
 We have thousands of users in more than 100 countries, so we know what we’re doing.
 Contact us today.

-Feel ready to give Xink a go?
+Feel ready to give Xink ago?
 Try Xink for free for 14 days – no commitment!